Grant Seeking Hints

 Grants.gov is the online source to find and apply for Federal government grants.
 There are over 1,000 grant programs offered by Federal grant making agencies.
 All discretionary grants offered by the 26 Federal grant-making agencies and access to approximately $400 billion in annual awards can be found on Grants.gov.
 You do not have to register with Grants.gov to find grant opportunities.
-However, once you are ready to apply for a grant, you will need to get registered.
-This process takes 3-5 business days.

 National Science Foundation